When Reece, who is autistic, finished college, his Affinity Trust support team helped him research next steps.

 They also supported him to attend a series of meetings with the course organisers, where he made his case for being included.
 Everyone was jubilant when Reece was accepted on the course.

 Reece excelled at the course, learning new skills that helped him to understand and work in the hospital.
-He was then offered a placement with the Ante-Natal Department, where he now works 16 hours a week, setting up new patient files.
+He was then offered a placement with the Ante-Natal Department, where he now works part-time, setting up new patient files.